safwank/ElixirRetry/README.md

 On the other hand, the `else` block evaluates only when the `do` block remains falsy after timeout.

 Pretty nifty for those pesky asynchronous tests and building more reliable systems in general!

-## Migrating from v0.5 to v0.6

-Please be aware of the following breaking changes in v0.6:

-- For simplicity, the `wait` macro no longer takes the `with` key for the delay stream.
-- The old, non-composable `retry` and `backoff` macros have been retired in favor of the newer composable counterparts.